-You won’t be able to repair your credit history instantly, but you can make changes that over time will help it recover over time.
+You won’t be able to repair your credit history instantly, but you can make changes that over time will help it recover.
 In the meantime, Simply Adverse can help you find a suitable mortgage, even with a poor credit history.

 Adverse or poor credit refers to a record of poor management of previous credit agreements such as credit cards, loans or mortgage repayments.
 An indication of having adverse credit is being turned down for new credit products, for example you may have been refused a loan, or you may have requested a copy of your credit report from a Credit Reference Agency or other third-party body.

 Whatever the reasons behind your adverse credit, once you’ve understood what they are, you can start to improve it.

 Registering to vote will improve your chances of being able to access credit.
 This is because prospective lenders and credit reference agencies use the electoral register to check your identity, and your current address.
-This is also why you should double-check that you are registered at the correct address.
+This is why you should check that your details on the electoral register are up to date.

 Registering to vote is simple, and if you’re worried about maintaining your privacy you can ask that your details be left off the ‘open register’, which is the register than can be seen by anyone.
 Opting out of the ‘open register’ means that your details will only be visible to restricted groups of people, such as lenders checking applications for credit.

-Pay off any outstanding debts and make sure all your current loan, credit card repayments etc are up to date.
+Make sure all your current loan, credit card repayments etc are up to date.
 Your payment history will have one of the biggest impacts on your credit history, so it pays to keep it in check.
 If you can pay off outstanding debts this can help improve your credit report, but if you’re in a DMP read our guide to mortgages with DMPs before you settle any outstanding debts.

 If you live with a partner and only their name appears on utility bills etc, get yours added as well.